-The checks for safety, overturning, overall stability and progressive collapse shall be implicit in compressive force only under the action of combined horizontal and vertical loads.
+The checks for safety, overturning, overall stability and progressive collapse shall be implicit in design.

+The falsework scheme shall preferably be so designed that the vertical members are subjected to compressive force only under the action of combined horizontal and vertical loads.
 The design should also take into account the sequence of concreting, specially in construction of cantilevers, domes, etc.